corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-database-admin.md

 The `database.schema` is the database schema name assigned to the user.

-The Microsoft JDBC 6.4 driver can be downloaded from [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=56615), extract the archive and copy the single file `mssql-jdbc-6.4.0.jre8.jar` (the archive comes with two JARs).
+The Microsoft JDBC 6.4 driver can be downloaded from [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=56615).
+Extract the archive and copy the single file `mssql-jdbc-6.4.0.jre8.jar` (the archive comes with two JARs) and copy the JAR to the `drivers` directory.
-The [Common Configuration Steps](#3-corda-node-configuration) section explains the correct location for the driver JAR in the node installation structure.

-Ensure JDBC connection properties match the SQL Server setup.
-Especially when trying to reuse Azure SQL JDBC URLs which are invalid for SQL Server.
+Ensure JDBC connection properties match the SQL Server setup, especially when trying to reuse Azure SQL JDBC URLs which are invalid for SQL Server.
 This may lead to a Corda node failing to start with message:
 *Caused by: org.hibernate.HibernateException: Access to DialectResolutionInfo cannot be null when ‘hibernate.dialect’ not set*.